jenterkin/vim-autosource/readme.md

 ### WARNING
 This plugin does not yet have tests and so this feature can not be guaranteed.

-## Prerequisistes
-AutoSource depends `shasum` being installed on your system.

 ## Lua files
 AutoSource will also look for `.vimrc.lua` files and source them with `:luafile`.